 Let's say you want to refresh your website.
 With a monolithic CMS, you would usually restart from scratch and rebuild everything.
 Yet, those using a headless CMS can refresh a section or part of the entire application without a complete rebuild.

 Content creators can create their content in parallel with the developer team allowing for greater efficiency and project management.
 Developers can innovate on the front-end without any disruption to the efforts of those who must create content for any channel.
-This separation and parallel workflow speeds up your time-to-market.
+This separation and parallel workflow speed up your time-to-market.

 As a site owner, you prepare your website for the future: your content sits neatly in an API and you can very easily refresh your design without having to re-implement the whole CMS.
-It doesn't matter if in the future you have to add another channel or device, your content is available for wherever it needs to exist.
+It doesn't matter if in the future you have to add another channel or device, your content is available wherever it needs to exist.